ivvv/GIMP3-ML/README.md

       * Install [Python 3.10](https://www.python.org/downloads/).
       * Run `install.cmd` from the unpacked folder.
 4. You should now find the GIMP-ML plugins under Layers → GIMP-ML.
-5. You can download the rest of the weights [from here](https://drive.google.com/drive/folders/1ko7j1WOJltJcv-goIBNTIGGniZ68kEQa) if they are missing.
+5. You can download [the weights here](https://drive.google.com/drive/folders/1ko7j1WOJltJcv-goIBNTIGGniZ68kEQa), or from the weight links below.

 # References
 ### Background Removal